realA10001986/Remote/FUTABA.md

 - Battery clamps: [Here](https://my.rs-online.com/web/p/battery-holders/1913935?gb=s)
 - Standard 9V battery adapters with open wire
 - a small speaker
-- a male [micro-USB plug with open wire cable](https://www.amazon.com/Maixbomr-Micro-Bare-Wire-Cable/dp/B0BZWMDB15) to turn the "tachometer" header into the charging port
+- 2x male [micro-USB plug with open wire cable](https://www.amazon.com/Maixbomr-Micro-Bare-Wire-Cable/dp/B0BZWMDB15) to turn the "tachometer" header into the charging port, and to connect the ESP32 to power.
+If your ESP32 has an USB-C connector, use an USB-C cable instead.

 Luckily, CircuitSetup's kit includes a "STOP" light (and ATM this is even an original Molex light/button).
 If you do your own: The Stop light is a Molex 1820.
 This is a bit hard to find, let alone a red one.
 Clear (white) ones are on ebay; go for the RL ("removable lamp") version, they are easier to modify inside.
 You can paint the lens using transparent red color, and put a "stop" sticker on top of it.
 Data for the sticker is in the Labels folder here.